Tangenziale di Mestre

-The Tangenziale di Mestre (Mestre beltway), or Autostrada A57, was opened to traffic on 3 September 1972 in northern Italy.
+The Tangenziale di Mestre ("Mestre ring road") or Autostrada A57 is an autostrada (Italian for "motorway") 26.7 km long in Italy located in the region of Veneto bypassing the urban center and suburban developments of Mestre.
+It was opened to traffic on 3 September 1972 and it is a part of the E55 European route.

 Overview

 The original design was to have a central dual carriageway as Autostrada A4 (motorway A4), and alongside a separated single carriageway to serve as a local beltway (similar to what was built around Bologna) but it had high costs for a motorway that was not expected to carry much through traffic.
 East of Venice, it could go only to Udine and Trieste, the latter was at that time the border with the Iron Curtain.
 The opposition of conservationist groups to a double dual carriageway running inside a city caused the plan to reduce to a single dual carriageway section instead, serving both as Autostrada A4 and local beltway.